existentialmutt/lt-ruby/README.md

 1. From LightTable's plugin manager, choose the available tab and double-click the "Ruby Instarepl" plugin to install it
 2. If your preferred ruby is not your system default, go to User Behaviors and add an entry for `(:lt.objs.langs.ruby/ruby-exe /path/to/ruby)`
 3. Open the Command Bar and choose `App: Reload Behaviors` or restart LightTable
-4.  open up a ruby file, add a "Ruby" connection, select some code and use `ctrl/cmd-enter` to eval it.
+4. Open up a ruby file, add a "Ruby" connection, select some code and use `ctrl/cmd-enter` to eval it.
 Use `ctrl/cmd-shift-enter` to eval the whole file (the result will be added off the first line).

 ## Requirements